ComputationalReflection/ProcessPerformance/README.md

 ## Options
 * `-help` Display the command line arguments.
 * `-network:NETWORK_IP` Specify P address of the network interface used to measure data transmission (disabled by default).
 * `-interval:MILLISECONDS` The interval used to gather the runtime information of resource consumption, expressed in milliseconds.
-The default value is 1,000 (one second)..
+The default value is 1,000 (one second).
 * `-csv`  Show the output in comma-separated values (CSV) format (disabled by default).
 * `process_1 ... process_n` A space-separated list of the names or PIDs (process identifiers) of the processes to be monitored.
 If no process is passed, the overall system resources are displayed.
-* `Ctrl + c` Termitate the execution of ProcessPerformance.
+* `Ctrl + c` Terminate the execution of ProcessPerformance.

 ## Example
 An example of use is monitoring Google Chrome and Microsoft Teams applications every 5 seconds, including system network traffic: